WHAT: Art & Feminism Wikipedia Edit-a-thon

 Happening today is the (so far) annual Wikipedia Editing event at the Howland Public Library during Women’s History Month.
 The class is provided as a means to encourage women especially to come out and edit Wikipedia, the group-sourced encyclopedia of the Internet.
 This local event is organized by local library advocate, Ms. Rajene Hardeman, as part of the international annual Art+Feminism campaign.
 As of last year, only 9% of the edits or contributions made to Wikipedia were made by women.

 This can change!
 Half of the battle is probably not knowing where to start with how to edit.
 This class aims to change that.
-A tutorial of how to enter Wikipedia to make an edit kicks off the day, and from 12-3pm, an open edit session happens, where people can sit and edit.
+A tutorial of how to enter Wikipedia to make an edit kicks off the day, and from 12 to 3 pm, an open edit session happens, where people can sit and edit.

 All people are encouraged to attend, regardless of gender, and bringing your own laptop is encouraged.

 Last year, our writer Catherine Sweet wrote about the event for A Little Beacon Blog, and explored the gender gap in who is making the edits in this globally used information center.